libgdx/libgdx.github.io/wiki/extensions/physics/box2d.md

 There are a lot of really good Box2D resources out there and most of the code can be easily converted to libgdx.

-  * A basic implementation and code sample for Box2D with Scene2D is also avalaible on [LibGDX.info](https://libgdx.info/box2d-basic/)
+  * A basic implementation and code sample for Box2D with Scene2D is also available on [LibGDX.info](https://libgdxinfo.wordpress.com/box2d-basic/).
-  * http://box2d.org Documentation and forums are a great place to find help.
+  * [Box2D documentation](https://box2d.org/documentation/) and [Discord](https://discord.com/invite/NKYgCBP) are a great place to find help.
-  * http://www.iforce2d.net/b2dtut/ A really good tutorial series on Box2D.
-Covers a lot of different problems which you will more than likely run across in your game development
+  * A really good [tutorial series on Box2D](https://www.iforce2d.net/b2dtut/).
+Covers a lot of different problems which you will more than likely run across in your game development.

 ## Tools ##